Optimize Your Internet Speed

 Maybe it’s time to drop standard cable altogether.

 “With so many streaming options available, cutting your cable is less painful than it used to be,” says Perez.
-“Services like Sling TV start at $20 per month and include ESPN and ESPN2, which is important since missing sports is an oft-cited reason for keeping a pricey cable bill.
-I subscribe to Netflix and HBO Go for about $27 per month and watch more TV than I think is healthy.”
+“Services like Sling TV typically start in the neighborhood of $20 per month and include ESPN and ESPN2, which is important since missing sports is an oft-cited reason for keeping a pricey cable bill.
+I subscribe to Netflix for about $15 per month and watch more TV than I think is healthy.”

 Photo Credit: m01229